getgrav/grav-learn/pages/08.advanced/09.grav-development/01.grav-16-upgrade-guide/docs.md

 The transition to use auto-escaping will not be easy.
 During the transition all the template files should either contain both `|e` and `|raw` filters on every variable to make sure that the template file is safe to be used in both modes, or you can surround all the template code with `{% autoescape %}` Twig tags.

-See https://twig.symfony.com/doc/1.x/tags/autoescape.html for more information.
+See [Twig Manual](https://twig.symfony.com/doc/1.x/tags/autoescape.html) for more information.